vidfamn/OGSGameNotifier/README.md

 # OGSGameNotifier

-System tray application that notifies you when high rated dan games on http://www.online-go.com/ occurs.
+System tray application that notifies you when high rated ranked dan games on https://www.online-go.com/ occurs.
 Created because I like to watch high quality games of Go and develop applications in Go.

 # Features

 Example notification under Linux Mint 20.1 Cinnamon:
 ![Example notification](assets/example_notification.png "Example notification")

-* Systemtray app with settings
+* Systemtray app with adjustable min median dan rating
-* OS specific notifications
+* OS native notifications
 * Prebuilt binaries for Windows and Linux

 ## TODO

 * Unit tests
-* Reconnect websocket on disconnection (network errors)
-* Notifications for pro games
+* Optional discord announcement
-* Blacklist players
+* Blacklist players from notifications
+* Remove the websocket dependency and rewrite using the stdlib
+  * Tracability for message and socket errors
+  * We have our own ping messages, don't need 2
+  * Alive-method seems to be bugged at times (mutex locked)
+* MacOS builds

 # Install